The-Z-Labs/bof-launcher/README.md

 zig build test
 ```

-## BOF collection
+## Z-Labs BOFs collection

-In an addition to the bof-launcher library itself, we provide [a collection of BOFs](bofs/src) that we have authored.
+In an addition to the bof-launcher library itself, we provide [a collection of BOFs](bofs/) that we have authored.
 We plan to gradually extend this collection.
 We focus on developing BOFs in Zig language but it is perfectly okay to implement it in C and add it to the collection.
 To do so, just drop your BOF to `bofs/src` directory and add an entry for it in [bofs/build.zig](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/build.zig) file, like that:

     .{ .name = "YOUR_BOF_NAME", .formats = &.{.elf, .coff}, .archs = &.{ .x64, .x86 } },